-Send all application materials to International Admissions and Services (EXCEPTIONS: Transnational Education students send materials to Cat Fuller; Exchange students—send materials to Jane Blyth).
+Send all application materials to International Admissions and Services (Exceptions: Exchange students—send materials to Jane Blyth).
 After our office reviews your materials, we will forward them to the program of your interest.
 The program then reviews your application and required documents, and informs us of the admission decision.
 This process may take 9-12 weeks depending on the program department's procedures.

 Please follow the steps listed below when applying for admission to Western Michigan University.

 Submit the following items: